|

 of the anther.
 Inflorescence somewhat waxy-glaucous, erect, with a peduncle

 about 30 centimeters long.
-Fruits are capsules, green oblong-ovoid, softly echinate (spiny),
+Fruits are capsules, bright green, oblong-ovoid, softly echinate (spiny),

 and 2 to 2.5 centimeters long.
-Seeds are about the size of a pea, somewhat spherical,
+Seeds are about pea-sized, somewhat spherical,

 with shining, black seed-coat.